David Souter Fast Facts

 June 29, 2009 - Souter's last day on the Supreme Court.

-January 2010 - Begins hearing cases by designation for the First US Circuit Court of Appeals in Boston.
+January 2010 - Begins hearing cases by designation for the US Circuit Court of Appeals, First Circuit, in Boston.

 March 14, 2013 - Souter is part of a three-judge panel on the First Circuit Court of Appeals that grants Whitey Bulger's petition to replace the presiding judge in his case.